Happy Friday.

 1 And it was told Joab, Behold, the king weepeth and mourneth for Absalom.

-2 And the victory that day was turned into mourning unto all the people: for the people heard say that day how the king was grieved for his son.
+the people heard say that day how the king was grieved for his son.

-And the people gat them by stealth that day into the city, as people being ashamed steal away when they flee in battle.
+3 And the people gat them by stealth that day into the city, as people being ashamed steal away when they flee in battle.

 4 But the king covered his face, and the king cried with a loud voice, O my son Absalom, O Absalom, my son, my son!